Kodaikanal Lake: Flora

 Kurinji (Strobilanthes kunthiana), a unique flowering plant is reported from the catchment area of the Lake.
 It is reported that this flower last bloomed in 2004 and that it blooms once in 12 years.
 Hill-plantain fruits and plums are popular in the area.

 Aqua fauna

 The Lake has moderate to dense growth of macrophytes of all types.
 The littoral zone of the lake is reported to be rich in periphytic biota associated with macrophytes.
 Diatoms, protozoans and rotifers which are also associated with macrophytes are found in the lake.
 Many aquatic insect larvae and adults, molluscs, cladocerans and the fish Danio aequipinnatus, Rasbora, one spot barb, daniconius and Gambusia affinis are reported.
 Rainbow trout and common carp are the main fish found in the lake.
-The fish yield as per past records was 5.3 kg/ha/year.
+The fish yield as per records was 5.3 kg/ha/year.
 Recently two new species of diatom was found in this lake.